 *Please follow this link for information on student charges and meal account debt Charge Policy BoardDocs® LT.pdf

-We are pleased to inform you that all elementary and middle schools will be implementing a new option available to schools participating in the National School Lunch and School Breakfast Programs called the Community Eligibility Provision (CEP) for the school year 2022-2023.
-This means that elementary and middle school students are offered free breakfast and lunch at school on instructional days.
+We are pleased to inform you that all Orange County Public Schools will be implementing an option available to schools participating in the National School Lunch and School Breakfast Programs called the Community Eligibility Provision (CEP) for the school year 2023-2024.
+This means that elementary, middle, and high school students are offered free breakfast and lunch at school on instructional days.